sdbingham/The-Ultimate-Roo-Code-Hack-Building-a-Structured-Transparent-and-Well-Documented-AI-Team/detailed-mode-creation-guide.md

-# Detailed Guide: Creating Custom Modes in Roo
+Roo# Detailed Guide: Creating Custom Modes in Roo

 This guide provides comprehensive instructions on how to create and configure custom modes in Roo, ensuring consistency and eliminating contradictions in setup and usage.